 - Take in the best view of Old Town while enjoying tasty cocktails and dinner at Vista Hermosa.

-La Ronda is a small neighborhood within the Historic Center, but it’s so special that it deserves its own category for places to stay in Quito.
-The accommodation options you’ll find below are quite inexpensive, making La Ronda the best place to stay on a budget.
+La Ronda is a small neighborhood within the Historic Center, but it’s so special that it deserves its own category for places to stay in Quito that’s especially suited for slow travel.

 La Ronda dates back to pre-Colonial days.
 In the 17th century, the Beatniks of the day began to flock there in droves.
 It also served as a meeting point for prominent members of the revolution against the Spanish.